Hammersmith Bridge will be closed to traffic during February school half term as specialist contractors continue to assess its condition.

-The closures, which follow on from those at Christmas, will allow for work to assess the bridge’s condition in preparation for a major refurbishment later this year.
+The closures, which follow on from those at Christmas, will allow for work to assess the bridge’s condition in preparation for a major refurbishment.

 The council has chosen half term to minimise the disruption to residents and road users while this work takes place.

 - Sunday 11 February, 8am to 6pm

 - Monday 12 February, 8am to 6pm